Australian/ Dinner/ Recipes

 My rissoles turned out dry, what should I do next time?

-If your rissoles are dry instead of juicy after cooking, it could be that your minced meat was too lean.
+If your rissoles are dry instead of juicy after cooking, it could be that your ground meat was too lean.
 You need some fat content in the mince for nice and juicy rissoles.

 If they’re dry on the inside and too crunchy, over browned or firm on the outside, you’ve probably overcooked them.
-Cook for a few minutes less next time.
+Ty cooking them for a few minutes less next time.
 If you’re concerned that they haven’t cooked all the way through, you can take them off the heat and wrap in aluminium foil to rest before serving.
-The residual heat will finish them off without risk of overcooking.
+The residual heat will finish them off without risk of overcooking (and as a bonus, they’ll be extra juicy too!).

 What should I serve with rissoles?